Jessie Godderz: Other appearances

 Since appearing on both Big Brother 10 and Big Brother 11, Godderz has returned to the series for surprise visits.

 Godderz then returned as a part of the Pandora's Box twist.
 During Big Brother 12, he offered Head of Household Britney fitness advice after she opened the box.

 During Big Brother 13, Pandora's Box offered the HouseGuests a shopping spree with Tori Spelling.
 However, Rachel, the Head of Household, was locked inside Pandora's Box with Godderz for a shopping spree of "Mr. Pec-tacular" merchandise while the rest of the house earned the shopping spree with Spelling.

 He made another appearance on Big Brother 14 when Head of Household Ian opened Pandora's Box.
 As a result, Godderz came into the house as Secret Santa and replaced all of the HouseGuests' junk food with healthier food.

 He made another appearance on Big Brother 16 on a special Media Day episode of the series that aired exclusively on CBS.com.

 He made another appearance on Big Brother 17 to host the Veto Competition "Bowlerina."

 He made another appearance on Big Brother 18 to host the Luxury Competition "Dunk a Hunk."

 He made another appearance on Big Brother 19 as a member of the BB Revengers in the BB Movie Trailer.

 He made another appearance on Celebrity Big Brother during the dance number of the premiere episode as former houseguest Paul sang his introduction.

 He made another appearance on Big Brother 20 to host the Veto Competition named after him, "Space PECS."

 He made another appearance on Big Brother 21 with a Movie Poster cameo during the BB Comics Veto Competition.

+House of Villains

+Godderz was a contestant on season 2 of House of Villains.
+He made it to the finale, and his vote decided who won the prize of $200,000.
+On the show, Goddarz was best known for his initial alliance with Wes Bergmann that devolved into a feud.
+Part of this feud was rooted in the fact that Bergmann pushed Godderz to eliminate Kandy Muse, a move Goddarz came to deeply regret.
+The season came to a dramatic end when Godderz ordered Bergmann to get on his knees and beg for the money.
+Bergmann half-heartedly complied, but Godderz nevertheless chose Safaree Samuels as the winner.

 Professional wrestling career

 Early career

+Godderz has said that after his time on Big Brother he met Ric Flair at a gym in Venice, California, and asked him how to get into the wrestling business.
+"This was at the peak of The Miz feuding with John Cena during that WrestleMania, and I saw that and knew, if he could do it, why not me?"

 In 2010, Godderz was first seen wrestling at the promotion WFX Wrestling, based in Canada.
 Godderz appeared on their weekly TV program "WFX Overload".
 Godderz was first introduced by Johnny Fairplay on an episode of "WFX Overload".